 CRF believes the community deserves a whole-person approach to programming.
 Through our introductory programs, we give new rowers the tools to live a healthier life, and the chance to gain confidence through strength and focus.
 For the more competitive Junior rowers, CRF coaches take a comprehensive approach to the physical, mental and social well being of their athletes.
 Rowing is a sport that demands cardiovascular strength, precise teamwork and mental focus, and our coaches cultivate these hardworking athletes into successful individuals and thus, winning teams.
 Our adult Masters program gives new and experienced rowers the chance to compete, or simply stay on the water for recreation.

-Our new home, the Chicago Park District’s WMS Boathouse at Clark Park will be the premier rowing center in the city, with year round training and facilities unmatched in the region.
-Through our partnership with the Chicago Park District, CRF will provide low-cost community programs in addition to our existing recreational and competitive teams.
+Our home, the Chicago Park District’s WMS Boathouse at Clark Park is the premier rowing center in the city, with year round training and facilities unmatched in the region.
+Through our partnership with the Chicago Park District, CRF provides low-cost community programs in addition to our existing recreational and competitive teams.

 In 2017, CRF expanded its vision to also include the Western Suburbs, starting a branch of the team in Burr Ridge, IL, which rows on the Des Plaines River.

 Please contact Maida Wallin at firstname.lastname@example.org if you have any questions about spring programming form middle school, high school, or masters rowers!